MintyYami/MintyYami/README.md

 # Chutiyada (Mint) Cheepchiewcharnchai

 Self-taught programmer with enthusiasm towards AI and full-stack software development.
 Recently graduated from University of Nottingham with a degree in BSc Computer Science with Artificial Intelligence.
+Currently pursung further studies at the University of Warwick.
+Looking for graduate opportunities!

 ---